hansbuys/ehb-college-finder/README.md

 # Running locally
-## Data Service
-### Installation
+## Installation
 All files for the CollegeFinder Data Service are located in data-service.
+All files for the CollegeFinder Front End are located in front-end.

+./data-service $ npm install
-$ npm install
+./front-end $ npm install

-Running this command created a node_modules/ directory with all dependent modules available.
+Running this command creates a node_modules/ directory with all dependent modules available.
-After doing this you can build the source code or run the tests.
+After doing this you can build the source code and run the application.

-### Build files
+## Build files

+./data-service $ npm run build
-$ npm run build
+./front-end $ npm run build

 Source code resides in the src/ directory and is written in TypeScript and files end with .ts.
 After building a dist/ directory is created with javascript files which can be used to run the installation.

-### Run installation
+## Run installation

+./data-service $ npm start
-$ npm start
+./front-end $ npm start

-You can now open a browser and point it to http://localhost:3000/
+You can now open a browser and point it to http://localhost/ By default the backend data service is available via port 3000.

-### Run unit tests

-$ npm test

-Tests are located in the test/ directory and typically end with .test.ts

-## Front End application
-### Installation, building and running
-All files for the CollegeFinder front end app are located in front-end.
-The installation process is similar to the Data Service, but the application is hosted on port 80.

 # Running in Docker